Seminary was exhausting.

 Don’t get me wrong—I enjoyed the experience.
 It was immensely beneficial.
 But it was also rigorous.

 When I first contemplated seminary back in college, I felt like the kids in Jerry Seinfeld’s bit when they learn of Halloween.
 I didn’t have a category for something so spectacular.
 Who wouldn’t jump at the chance to live in a theological Disneyland?

 Now, several years later, I can’t help but look back on my wide-eyed wonder and smile.
 Seminary isn’t Disneyland.
 But it is a unique and precious opportunity.
 And what you make of it is up to you.

-Here are four simple yet crucial principles for every seminarian (prospective or present) to bear in mind.
-Priorities shape our lives—so they'll shape your seminary experience, too.
+Here are four simple yet crucial principles, in order of increasing importance, for every seminarian (prospective or present) to bear in mind.
+Priorities shape our lives—so they’ll shape your seminary experience, too.

 1. Prioritize Your Church